Quick Start Guide

 You can unlock/move/resize windows by right clicking on the window’s edge.
 You can also create new chat boxes and modify them via a variety of filtering options.
 Feel free to experiment with the UI’s layout and filtering, as you can always reset the UI via the Options menu.

-Be aware that these describe the default values.
-Most keybinds can be changed within the game (press ESC to open the main menu, then click Keybinds).
+Keep in mind that the following input commands are default values.
+Most of these can be changed within the game by pressing ESC to open the Options menu, then clicking Keybinds.

 WASD moves your character (forward, left, back, right)